-This is the second in a new monthly series of articles, named “Letter from…”, written by WSUP’s teams in the main countries where we operate (Bangladesh, Ghana, Kenya, Mozambique, Zambia, and Madagascar).
-In the first week of the month, one of those teams will have an article on the WSUP’s website about life in their communities.
+This is the second in a series of articles named “Letter from…”, written by WSUP’s teams in the main countries where we operate (Bangladesh, Ghana, Kenya, Mozambique, Zambia, and Madagascar).
 Our second Letter comes from Ghana and focuses on the importance of the Ashanti Region for the country.

 By Frank Romeo Kettey, Country Manager, in Kumasi

 The Ashanti Region is, in many ways, the heart of Ghana.
 Considered the cultural centre of the country and home to the famous Kente fabric, it is one of the sixteen Ghanaian administrative regions.
 The region, located in the middle belt of Ghana, is famed for its gold and cocoa production.
 The world-renowned Ashanti King has its origins from the Ashanti Kingdom, which originated in the 17th Century.